-India is a diverse nation with 28 States and 8 Union Territories, and dozens of major languages and cultural groups.
-This diversity gives rise to a variety of business customs across India.
-One common factor is that personal relationships are very important.
-Building a solid personal reputation, rapport, and goodwill can be helpful to connect with contacts and deepen relationships.
+India is a diverse nation with 28 States, eight Union Territories, and dozens of major languages and cultural groups.
+This diversity gives rise to a variety of business customs.
+One factor common among them all is the importance of personal relationships.
+Building a strong personal reputation, establishing rapport, and cultivating goodwill are essential to establishing contacts and strengthening relationships in India.

-Meeting times and schedules are not always followed as strictly as in the United States.
-It is not uncommon in India for people to arrive late and sometimes there are last minute cancellations for business events and meetings.
-When arranging itineraries in India it is important to build flexibility into your plans.
+In India, meeting times and schedules may not be followed as strictly as in the United States.
+It is not uncommon in India for people to arrive late, and last-minute cancellations for business events and meetings are possible.
+When arranging itineraries in India, it is important to build flexibility into your plans.

-A handshake is typical upon meeting someone, although some Indians may use nameskhar/namaste, a common greeting involving pressing your palms together with fingers pointing upwards and accompanied by a slight bow.
-Small talk at the beginning of a business meeting is common and may include questions about family.
-At meals, it is considered polite in India to inquire about dietary preferences, since Hindus typically abstain from beef, Muslims typically abstain from pork, and Indians of many religions are vegetarians.
+A handshake is typical upon meeting, although some Indians may use “nameskhar/namaste,” a common greeting in which the palms are pressed together with fingers pointing upwards accompanied by a slight bow.
+This greeting has become more common during the pandemic.
+Small talk at the beginning of a business meeting is common and may include questions about family or even one’s salary.
+At meals, it is considered polite in India to inquire about dietary preferences, as many Hindus abstain from beef, while Muslims abstain from pork, and Indians of many religions are vegetarian.

-The business card ritual is not so formal as in countries like Japan.
-It is essential to carry a supply of presentable business cards.
+The business card ritual is not as formal in India as in other countries, though it is essential to carry a supply of presentable business cards.
 When offering your card, both hands should be used.
 Receive cards with your right hand.
-Cards in English are acceptable, and it is not necessary to print business cards in local languages.
+Cards in English are acceptable and it is not necessary to print business cards in local languages.

-All U.S. citizens visiting or residing in India are strongly encouraged to register for the Smart Traveler Enrollment Program (STEP) at.
-This is a free service that allows U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
-STEP will then automatically provide you important information about safety conditions in the country.
-Enrollment also helps the U.S. Embassy contact you in an emergency and can help family and friends contact you in an emergency as well.
-If you are a Facebook user, you may also wish to “like” our page to receive additional information about American Citizen Services in India.
+All U.S. citizens visiting or residing in India are strongly encouraged to register for the Smart Traveler Enrollment Program (STEP).
+This free service allows U.S. citizens and U.S. nationals traveling and living abroad to enroll their trip with the nearest U.S. embassy or consulate.
+STEP automatically provides important information about safety conditions in country.
+Enrollment helps the U.S. Embassy, as well as family and friends, to contact you in the case of an emergency.

-All U.S. citizens need a valid passport and valid Indian visa to enter and exit India for any purpose.
-Please ensure you have the correct type of visa for your planned activity in India.
+All U.S. citizens need a valid passport and visa to enter and exit India for any purpose.
+Please ensure you have the correct type of visa for your planned activities in the country.
 Many visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
-If you have the incorrect visa you may be refused entry, and typically will not be permitted to change your immigration category (e.g., from tourist to work visa) once you have entered the country.
+If you have an incorrect visa type, you may be refused entry and typically will not be permitted to change your immigration category (e.g., from tourist to work visa) once you have entered India.
 Indian visa regulations can change with little notice.
-Please note, the U.S. Embassy and Consulates General in India cannot assist you if you arrive without proper documentation.
+Please note that the U.S. Embassy and Consulates in India are unable to assist if you arrive without proper documentation.

 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa.

-Diplomatic and Official visas: Applications for official visa categories are accepted directly at the Indian Embassy and Consulates in the United States.
+Diplomatic and Official Visas: Applications for official visa categories are accepted directly at the Indian Embassy and Consulates in the United States.
 All U.S. government employees, including military personnel, must obtain country clearance for travel to India.
-Once you have received your visa, check it carefully to ensure that the type of visa and number of entries is appropriate for your travel plans.
+Once you receive your visa, check it carefully to ensure the visa type and number of entries is appropriate for your travel plans.

-Foreigner Registration Requirements: In addition to having the appropriate visa upon arrival, all foreigners visiting India for more than 180 days, or those on Student, Medical, Research or Employment Visas, are required to register with the closest Foreigners Regional Registration Officer (FRRO) within 14 days of arrival.
-A FRRO office contactlist is available online listing local offices.
+Foreigner Registration Requirements: In addition to having the appropriate visa upon arrival, all foreigners visiting India for more than 180 days, or those on student, medical, research, or employment visas, are required to register with the closest Foreigners Regional Registration Officer within 14 days of arrival.
 General instructions for registration by foreigners in India are available at the Indian Bureau of Immigration website.

-Overstay and Visa Violations: If you overstay your Indian visa, or otherwise violate Indian visa regulations, you have to file an online application for exit permission.
-Generally, you will be fined and, in some cases, may face prison time.
-Visa violators seeking exit permission are requested to file an online application at https://boi.gov.in/content/online-registration.
-Processing of an exit visa under these circumstances may take considerable time with decisions made on a case by case basis.
+Overstay and Visa Violations: If you overstay your Indian visa or otherwise violate Indian visa regulations, you must file an online application for exit permission.
+Generally, you will be fined and in some cases may be imprisoned.
+Visa violators seeking exit permission are requested to file an online application.
+Processing of an exit visa under these circumstances may take considerable time and decisions are made on a case-by-case basis.

-U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
-Visa applicants should go to the following link(s): State Department Visa Website
+U.S. companies that require travel of foreign employees to the United States are advised that security evaluations are handled through an interagency process.
+Visa applicants should refer to the State Department visa website.

 - Photocopy of your passport and the original document